ed2c/docker_1cho/README.md

 This will launch a Visual Studio Code instance hosted on GitHub, with the `eencijfer` module pre-installed.
 You can access the terminal within the Codespace and install any additional dependencies or run commands as needed.
 To upload "Decodering" files, right-click within the Codespace and select "Upload..."

+In order to convert the raw files, run the command `eencijfer convert` in the terminal.
+This will convert to parquest files by default, in order to wite to csv you should run `eencijfer convert --export-format csv`.

 Please note that you should not upload "1cho" data files containing sensitive data.
 Instead, use the devpod solution described below.